 Participation approach | Concerns and Expectations | Approaches to address concerns or expectations |

-• Meetings, seminars, visits, and inspections of partners’ operational areas as scheduled • Organizing training sessions to provide the necessary knowledge for business operations in accordance with OR’s practices • Channels for receiving feedback, suggestions, and complaints • Annual Business Partners and Suppliers satisfaction assessment | • Conducting business smoothly and fairly, with standards and clear criteria for conducting business with Business Partners and Suppliers | • Having business processes that are transparent, fair, and equal for Business Partners and Suppliers, along with clear criteria for selecting suppliers based on policies and practices related to good corporate governance |
+• Meetings, seminars, site visits, and inspections of partners’ operational areas as scheduled • Organizing training sessions to provide the necessary knowledge for business operations in accordance with OR’s practices • Channels for receiving feedback, suggestions, and complaints • Annual Business Partners and Suppliers satisfaction assessment | • Conducting business smoothly and fairly, with standards and clear criteria for conducting business with Business Partners and Suppliers | • Having business processes that are transparent, fair, and equal for Business Partners and Suppliers, along with clear criteria for selecting suppliers based on policies and practices related to good corporate governance |

 • Developing the capacity of Business Partners and Suppliers in both business aspects and sustainable business practices | • Providing training to enhance knowledge for Business Partners and Suppliers | |

-• Improving the quality of products/services and reducing farmers’ concerns about the continuity of agricultural product procurement in OR’s business operations. | • Providing knowledge and developing the capabilities of farmers in cultivation, production, and marketing, to ensure that their agricultural products meet OR’s quality standards and foster sustainable business growth together. | |
+• Improving the quality of products/services in accordance with OR’s standards | • Providing knowledge and capacity-building support to business partners, such as farmers, in areas including cultivation, production, and distribution, to ensure that agricultural products meet OR’s quality and standard requirements and to foster sustainable shared business growth | |

 Society and communities | ||